Planning A Home Extension Safely & Legally

 Does your project require the insight of an architect?
 If you can’t envision the project on your own, this is probably the case.
 A seasoned architect will know exactly where to extend your home while adding value , aesthetic appeal, and functionality.
 However, you might have a totally transparent job on your hands and in this case, a building contractor is probably all that’s necessary to start construction.

 Is there anyone else who might be able to cost-effectively help you with your project?
 Perhaps an organizer can further help you create space.
+A removal company may be able to store items for you long term.
 Aside from design and planning expertise, when you embark upon significant structural alterations, it’s highly advisable to employ a structural engineer to evaluate and identify the requirements needed for the project and give the “go ahead” to begin construction.

 Settling on Building Materials & Your Extension Style